 Figure 4: Coefficient of variation in relation to BV/TV.
 Spearman correlation coefficient ρ assess monotonic relation between two variable

-few healthy data will be removed by the filtering.
+few healthy data gets removed.
 Examples of extreme ROIs in terms of CV and BV/TV are shown in Appendix A2.

 The regression results of the filtered data are presented in Figure 5.
-After filtering, healthy group is reduced to 119 individuals and 603 ROIs.
-This leads to 7236 points for the regression.
-Results shown similar values as for the complete data set, namely a R2adj close to 0.95 and a NE of 16% ± 8%, see Figure 5a.
-The OI group lost more individuals after filtering leading to 38 people and 115 ROIs.
-Regression is performed on 1380 points then.
-Figure 5b presents results with a R2adj rounded to 0.95 and a NE of 17% ± 8%.
+After filtering, healthy group is reduced to 119 individuals and 603 ROIs, resulting in 7236 data points, an R2adj close to 0.95 and a NE of 16% ± 8% (Figure 5a).
+In the OI group , more individuals were filtered, leading to 38 people, 115 ROIs and 1380 data points (Figure 5b).
+This resulted in an R2adj close to 0.95 and a NE of 17% ± 8%.

 Regression results after BV/TV & DA ROI matching are shown in Table 3.
-The columns show which data set was used, the fives parameters of the Zysset-Curnier model and the assessment of fit quality.
+The columns show the used data set, the fives parameters of the Zysset-Curnier model (k, l, …) and the assessment of fit quality (R²?).
 Grouping healthy and OI data together for regression lead to a k of 1.91 and a l of 0.95.
 Regression result shows a R2adj of 0.94 and a NE of 18% ± 9%.
-Second and last rows show regression results using separated data sets and imposing the exponents k and l.
+The second and the last row show regression results using separated data sets and imposing the exponents k and l.
 OI values are higher than healthy one.
 The increase is of 15%, 1%, and 2% for λ0, λ0', and μ0, respectively.
 The ANCOVA performed to quantify the group statistical significance shows a p value of 0.7.

 Table 4 shows results obtained compared to literature.
 [Gross 2013] has the larger number of ROIs.
 Data sets of [Panyasantisuk 2015] show BV/TV ranges slightly higher than in the present study and the one of [Gross 2013].
 On the other hand, DA is higher in the present study than for [Panyasantisuk 2015] and [Gross 2013].
-Setting the exponents k and l to the same values lead to lower stiffness constants for the observed data set than for the other studies.
+Setting the exponents k and l to the same values leads to lower stiffness constants for the observed data set compared to the other studies.

 (a) Healthy group